sti136/MachineLearningnote/chapter3_cost_function.md

 ![](picture/chapter3_10.png)

-the algoithm is doing the iteration which is same as the linear regression, it is recommended to use <mark>vector to calculate </mark>each iteration in the programming assignment
+the algoithm is doing the iteration which is same as the linear regression, it is recommended to use <b>vector to calculate </b>each iteration in the programming assignment

 ## Advance optimization